rugbyprof/Mobile-Web-Programming/Program-2-pt1.md

 - Its submit method will be post: `method=post`
 - We will come back to this later.

-### 6 Sending Your Location
+### 6 Adding registration form

-This will be in assignment-5...
+This will be in Program2-Pt2